 Penetration Testing Suites

-FuzzingLabs/mcp-security-hub (Python) is the most comprehensive offensive security MCP server.
-20+ tools covering: Reconnaissance (Nmap, Masscan, Shodan, WhatWeb), Web security (Nikto, FFUF, SQLMap, Burp Suite wrapper), Binary analysis (Ghidra, Radare2, Binwalk, YARA, Capa), Password cracking (Hashcat), and Vulnerability scanning (Nuclei).
+FuzzingLabs/mcp-security-hub (530 stars, Python) has surged to become the most popular offensive security MCP server — up from near-zero visibility to 530 stars, making it the #2 security MCP server overall behind Burp Suite.
+20+ tools covering: Reconnaissance (Nmap, Masscan, Shodan, WhatWeb), Web security (Nikto, FFUF, SQLMap, Burp Suite wrapper), Binary analysis (Ghidra, Radare2, Binwalk, YARA, Capa), Password cracking (Hashcat), Vulnerability scanning (Nuclei), and newly added Go fuzzing (4 tools for Go-specific fuzz testing pipelines).
 Modular architecture — enable only the tool categories you need.
 Also covers blockchain security.
-If you’re building a security-focused AI agent and want one server to rule them all, this is the strongest candidate.
+Actively maintained with 72 forks.
+The clear winner for comprehensive offensive security MCP integration.

-DMontgomery40/pentest-mcp (TypeScript, npm) covers nmap, gobuster/dirbuster, nikto, John the Ripper, hashcat, and wordlist building.
+DMontgomery40/pentest-mcp (135 stars, TypeScript, npm) covers nmap, gobuster/dirbuster, nikto, John the Ripper, hashcat, and wordlist building.
 The standout feature: full transport support — stdio, HTTP (primary), and SSE (deprecated compatibility mode).
-This is the only pentest MCP server supporting all three transports.
-Also notable: GPU-accelerated hashcat cracking for WPA/WPA2, NTLM, bcrypt, and 300+ hash types.
+Recently updated for MCP spec compliance with tool annotations (readOnly, destructive, idempotent) and behavior tests.
+GPU-accelerated hashcat cracking for WPA/WPA2, NTLM, bcrypt, and 300+ hash types.

 ramkansal/pentestMCP (Python, Docker-based) bundles 20+ tools including Nmap, Nuclei, ZAP, SQLMap, Gobuster, and AJAX Spider.
 Uses an async launch/fetch pattern for long-running scans — important because security scans often take minutes, not seconds.
 Concurrency control via semaphores prevents overwhelming target systems.